There is only one thing in the world worse than being talked about, and that is not being talked about. — Oscar Wilde

 Last Sunday, South Bend Mayor Pete Buttigieg* appeared on Meet the Press and encouraged Americans to “envision the world as it’ll be in 2054… and just change the channel from this mesmerizing horror show that’s going on in Washington right now.”

 Indeed, we need to change the channel.
 Stop following Trump’s tweets; ignore them.
 Twitter will not disable Trump’s account, but there is no reason any individual cannot block it.
 Block @realDonaldTrump.
 Block the accounts of his promoters and enablers.
-We need to stop paying so much attention to those folks and stop talking about them.
+We need to stop paying so much attention to those folks and stop talking about them all the time.

 Let them know what Oscar Wilde meant.